freenas/freenas-docs/userguide/storage.rst

 identical.
 Since hash collisions are extremely rare, *Verify* is usually not worth the performance hit.

-.. note:: once deduplication is enabled, the only way to disable it is to use the :command:`zfs set dedup=off dataset_name` command from :ref:`Shell`.
-However, any data that is already stored as deduplicated will not be un-deduplicated as only newly stored data after the property change will not be deduplicated.
+.. note:: After deduplication is enabled, the only way to disable it is to use the :samp:`zfs set dedup=off {dataset_name}` command from :ref:`Shell`.
+However, any data that has already been deduplicated will not be un-deduplicated.
+Only newly stored data after the property change will not be deduplicated.
 The only way to remove existing deduplicated data is to copy all of the data off of the dataset, set the property to off, then copy the data back in